andyjh86/andyjh86/README.md

 - 👀 I’m interested in conversational chat bots, machine learning & self hosting.
 - 🌱 I’m currently learning ~~python~~ ~~nodejs & javascript~~ C# and server networking (C# is a lie but the intent is there)
 - 💞️ I’m looking to collaborate on anything ~~that will teach me something new~~. **literally anything**
 - 📫 How to reach me ...
-I don't know, follow me on here.
-Interact with my repositories and I'll probably follow you
+Best to follow me on here.
+I try to keep online and IRL separate.
 - 💾 I'm currently using this as a place to store examples I've learned about. ~~**Full disclosure: ~~I have no idea what I'm doing~~ I am stil learning.**
 - 📝 I use this as a cheat sheet most of the time, but figure I might as well use it to document my learning journey.